-The SENDCo will write a Person Centred Plan (PCP) for each of these students in conjunction with the family.
+The SENDCo or LPIP will write a Person Centred Plan (PCP) for each of these students in conjunction with the family.
 This will be made available to all staff via PARS.
 Based on the level of support the student receives from the LA, the SENDCo will timetable support.
 The student could be supported in lessons by teaching assistants (TAs).
 Independent learning will be encouraged.
 The student will have access to the same opportunities for additional provision as other SEND students.
 The SENDCo will liaise with outside agencies, in conjunction with TAs and the Inclusion Manager where necessary.

-Where there are identified physiotherapy needs, the SENDCo will timetable appropriate intervention with experienced TAs.
+Where there are identified physiotherapy needs, the SENDCo will ensure timetabled appropriate intervention with experienced TAs is in place.

 The EHCP will be reviewed each year and the Person Centred Plan updated, focussing on key outcomes for the young person.
-The SENDCo will keep in regular contact with parents/carers and meet with them as necessary if the Person Centred Plan or outcomes need to be updated more regularly.
+The SENDCo or LPIP will keep in regular contact with parents/carers and meet with them as necessary if the Person Centred Plan or outcomes need to be updated more regularly.